jwalton/thedreaming.org/_posts/2014-09-26-setting-up-freepbx.md

 Google Voice and Skype
 ======================

-If you're interested in getting outbound calling working through Google Hangouts, check out [this article](http://sites.psu.edu/psuvoip/2010/11/09/adding-google-voice-to-freepbx/).
-I've successfully had this running with a plain Google Talk account in Canada, without Google Voice, although it sounds like this sort of thing is now [officially frowned upon by Google](https://plus.google.com/u/0/+NikhylSinghal/posts/MjyncJEbzxK).
-Too bad, as this was a good way to get free long distance.
+<p><strike>If you're interested in getting outbound calling working through Google Hangouts, check out <a href="http://sites.psu.edu/psuvoip/2010/11/09/adding-google-voice-to-freepbx/">this article</a>.
+I've successfully had this running with a plain Google Talk account in Canada, without Google Voice, although it sounds like this sort of thing is now <a href="https://plus.google.com/u/0/+NikhylSinghal/posts/MjyncJEbzxK">officially frowned upon by Google</a>.
+Too bad, as this was a good way to get free long distance.</strike></p>

+Update: chan_gtalk and res_jabber have been replaced in Asterisk 11 with chan_motif an res_xmpp.
+Go to *Admin -> Module Admin*.
+Under "Repositories" make sure "Basic", "Extended", and "Unsupported" are all highlighted.
+Click "Check Online".
+You should see a module called "Google Voice/Chan Motif".
+I haven't had a chance to play with this yet, but [this](http://highsecurity.blogspot.ca/2012/12/asterisk-11-and-chanmotif-on-freepbx.html) will likely be helpful reading.

 I haven't tried setting up Skype, but you might be able to get Skype working by [following these instructions](http://www.freepbx.org/support/documentation/howtos/how-to-set-up-a-skype-gateway).

 311
 ===